Do you set up and run your own PA system when you perform? Are you happy with the results?

 Currently, this EQ is set “flat,” or to zero.

-If your mixer has an equalizer like this, its job is to shape the overall sound coming out of the speakers from ALL channels.
+If your mixer has an equalizer like this, its job is to shape the overall sound coming out of the speakers and to help eliminate feedback.

 Start with it flat as pictured here, then gradually boost some highs and/or lows, and see how it sounds to you.
 Better?
 Worse?

 Try reducing the mids and see how that sounds.

 My ear tends to like EQing things slightly higher than zero on the low and high ends, and slightly lower than zero in midrange, but this will always depend on the room I’m in.